small-tech/auto-encrypt/README.md

 # Auto Encrypt

-Automatically provisions and renews [Let’s Encrypt](https://letsencrypt.org)™ TLS certificates for [Node.js](https://nodejs.org)® [https](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) servers (including [Express.js](https://expressjs.com/), etc.)
+Automatically provisions and renews [Let’s Encrypt](https://letsencrypt.org) TLS certificates for [Node.js](https://nodejs.org) [https](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) servers (including [Express.js](https://expressjs.com/), etc.)

 ## How it works

 The first time your web site is hit, it will take a couple of seconds to load as your Let’s Encrypt TLS certificates are automatically provisioned for you.
-From there on, your certificates will be automatically renewed 30 days before their expiry date.
+From there on, your certificates will be seamlessly renewed 30 days before their expiry date.

 ## Installation